 There’s a tonne of options out there, ranging in price from a couple of quid right up to £50.
 Understandably, the usual camping/outdoor brands seem to be leading the way, although there are a couple of smaller, unknown producers that have some great ideas.

-I started researching quite a while ago, and quickly came to the realisation that pillows are very much a personal choice.
-There’s ranges of styles, sizes, finishes and fillings that make it tough pinpointing which one will be best suited.
+I started researching quite a while ago and quickly came to the realization that pillows are very much a personal choice.
+There are ranges of styles, sizes, finishes, and fillings that make it tough pinpointing which one will be best suited.
 I narrowed my list down to the following:

 – Sea to Summit Aeros

 – Exped Comfort Foam

 – Nemo Fillo

 These are the ones that, through researching, seemed to be the most reviewed and recommended on the web.
 Again, the problem is that you really need hands-on (or should I say heads-on) experience to determine which one is right.

 Now my blogging and vlogging aren’t exactly at professional levels right now, and I don’t get stuff sent to me for free to test and review, and the frustrating fact that there is not a single brick and mortar shop in London that stocks a good range, so the only option for me to properly test these was to buy them myself.
 All three of them.
 Here you can check out the video review.